vexim/veximpy/README.md

 # Install & Upgrade

 If you get some `Duplicate index` warnings - ignore them.

+## Install Python3 environment

+Call `bash pysetup.sh`

+This creates a virtual environment under `venv` and modified templates for nginx and uwsgi under `doc`

+If a domain/server name is provided as first parameter it will be used for the nginx template.

+You have to edit the file `instance/config.py`.

 ## Install a new vexim DB
 Create a DB and a DB user.